 A Word from the Program Director

-"The Masters of International Business (MIB) program is a convergent degree program welcoming students from over 50 nationalities.
-The curriculum for the MIB program is very intensive and students are trained by a pool of internationally acclaimed academics and professional experts who help them develop skills and knowledge required for successful global careers.
-The MIB program is a solid launching pad for your global careers in every sector of business.
-We hope to welcome you as part of this unique, dynamic and enriching experience.” - Nick Sanders
+"The MSc Management in International Business (MSc MIB) program is a convergent degree program welcoming students from over 50 nationalities.
+The curriculum for the MSc MIB program is very intensive and students are trained by a pool of internationally acclaimed academics and professional experts who help them develop skills and knowledge required for successful global careers.
+The MSc MIB program is a solid launching pad for your global careers in every sector of business.
+We hope to welcome you as part of this unique, dynamic and enriching experience.” - Celine Foss

-The MIB is a high-quality comprehensive program of business administration subjects, studied from an international perspective.
+The MSc MIB is a high-quality comprehensive program of business administration subjects, studied from an international perspective.

 The program focuses on the knowledge required by managers in different sectors to work in international companies and environments.
 It is a strong generalist program that integrates all the core management courses and uses cross-functional approaches to apply these key fields while providing students with an international specialization.
 Foreign language skills are essential in business today.
 The program is taught in English.
 No prior knowledge of French is required to attend the program.
 Students are required to study a second language during the first year of the program.